 This knowledge informs the widest variety of response options that can reduce the threat and impact of serious and organised crime.

-The Fusion Capability provides law enforcement the opportunity to act on emerging threats before they become entrenched.
-The Capability shares criminal intelligence to enable more knowledgeable decisions about how to focus combined resources to reduce the organised crime threats of most harm to the community.
+The Fusion Capability provides law enforcement with opportunities to act on emerging threats before they become entrenched.
+It provides insights from existing intelligence, narrowing gaps in collective intelligence holdings and discovering previously unknown criminal threats.
+It shares criminal intelligence to enable more knowledgeable decisions about how to focus combined resources to reduce the organised crime threats of most harm to the community.